A recent letter to

 thereafter.
 It is from this date that a constant

-what had become the last bastion of absolutism in
+become the last bastion of absolutism in Europe.

 During the 1830s, carbonarist activity spread to Piedmont, Lombardy, Parma, Modena, Romagna and the Papal States.
 It even attracted foreigners who had taken up the cause of Italian unity: Lord Byron, for one.
 It is for this identification with the cause of national unity that the carbonari are historically seen as the forerunners of the Risorgimento, the mid-19th-century movement to unify Italy, generally seen as starting in earnest with the revolution of 1848.

-From the revolution of 1820 to the fall of the Kingdom of
+From the revolution of 1820 to the fall of

 the Kingdom of Naples in 1860, the Bourbon rulers